Feynman–Kac formula

 Applying the Feynman-Kac formula, the solution can also be written as the conditional expectation:

 where X is an Itô process governed by the SDE dXt=dt+2dWt and Wt is a Wiener process.
-Then using the Euler-Maruyama method, the SDE can be numerically integrated forwards in time from the initial conditions (x0,t0) till the terminal time T, yielding simulated values of XT.
+Then using the Euler-Maruyama method, the SDE can be numerically integrated forwards in time from the initial condition (x0,t0) till the terminal time T, yielding simulated values of XT.
 To approximate the expectation in the Feynman-Kac method, the simulation is repeated N times.
 These are often called realizations.
 The solution is then estimated by the Monte Carlo average

 u(x0,t0)1Ni=1Nexp((XT(i))2)